Six Beats for Blitzstein

 When the orchestra is dealt in as an active and equal dramatic player, one risks melodrama, since the action onstage is being experienced by the audience from the orchestra’s point of view (POV).
 When the music precedes the action, melodrama results (example: sting chord, followed by a character singing “you MUST pay the rent!”).
 When it is simultaneous, “Mickey Mousing” results (example: well, the music one hears anytime Wylie E. Coyote heads over a cliff, is crushed by an anvil, and so on).
 It is in every way a more substantial and rich emotional and aesthetic experience when the orchestra is employed in a rather more filmic fashion, the music’s POV shifting continuously, fluidly, in order to frame, comment upon, deepen, and enhance the drama.

 What’s the difference, then, between a film score and an opera score?
 Besides the obvious fact that an opera is sung, not all that much, except that the composer sits in the driver’s seat in opera.
-The opera house was built to bring to life the vision of the composer, not the director.
 The composer in opera is the chief dramaturge and chief visionary.
+For that reason, the opera house was built to bring to life not the director’s vision but the composer’s.
 In film, a music editor translates and transmits the director’s wishes to the composer, who then executes music that may in fact save the scene, elevate it, and even be the thing that makes it truly great.
 But, no matter how galvanizing a film score is, the vision remains the director’s.

 John Williams’ Star Wars soundtracks are held together by an extraordinarily complex web of motives, themes, overlays, and thematic transformation made all the more impressive by the fact that, because of the nature of the movie industry, he has had to pen them so quickly.
 Would he even be interested, one wonders, in writing an opera?
 I hope that he does.
 As obviously capable of it as he is, is he even interested in taking the wheel?